Mobile Segment Anything (MobileSAM)

 Speed | 456ms | 12ms |

-The performance of MobileSAM and the original SAM are demonstrated using both a point and a box as prompts.
+The performance of MobileSAM and the original SAM is illustrated below using both point and box prompts.

-With its superior performance, MobileSAM is approximately 5 times smaller and 7 times faster than the current FastSAM.
-More details are available at the MobileSAM project page.
+MobileSAM is approximately 5 times smaller and 7 times faster than FastSAM.
+For further details, visit the MobileSAM project page.

 Testing MobileSAM in Ultralytics